michaeljs1990/git-sync/README.md

 some features for populating metadata on cgit repositories that you can turn on if you want.

+Currently windows is not supported due to the use of syscalls that aren't supported.

 ## Features

 |Feature                               |Done|Kinda|Planned|Wishful|